- Trust Marketing Platform

-Our relationships at Widewail offer us the opportunity to better understand the answer to these questions.
-We see the strategies and associated tactics our clients use to drive performance, while our technology listens to the feedback coming from customers who interact with the brand or physical location.
+Our relationships at Widewail allow us to better understand the answers to these questions.
+We see the strategies and associated tactics our clients use to drive performance while our technology listens to the feedback coming from customers who interact with the brand or physical location.

 Recently, we were fortunate enough to be connected to Kholida Karimova, PhD.
 Kholida is a member of Northeastern University’s Data Analytics Bootcamp and came to us in search of a dataset to use in her capstone project.
 As a young company, this was an incredible opportunity for Widewail to explore the value of the data we collect.

-Widewail collects thousands of customer reviews on a monthly basis from the most recognizable review sites.
+Widewail collects thousands of customer reviews every month from the most recognizable review sites.

 These are post-transaction comments from real, live customers.

-It seemed to me that they would be invaluable in answering questions like “What makes a car shopper or service customer happy?” or “How can the automotive industry improve satisfaction amongst sales and service customers?”.
+They seemed to be invaluable in answering questions like “What makes a car shopper or service customer happy?” or “How can the automotive industry improve satisfaction amongst sales and service customers?”.

-Once we came up with a set of questions, Kholida was off to perform her analysis.
+Once we devised a set of questions, Kholida was off to perform her analysis.

-Right about now, many of you are likely drawing your own conclusions about what we found.
+Right now, many of you are likely drawing conclusions about what we found.
 Keep reading.

 The data set included tens of thousands of reviews with a roughly equal distribution across sales and service profit centers.

-Results demonstrate that the distribution of the frequent terms from positive reviews for the entire dataset as well as by brand, dealership group and sales and service profit centers are very similar.
+Results demonstrate that the distribution of the frequent terms from positive reviews for the entire dataset and by brand, dealership group and sales and service profit centers are very similar.

 Recurring patterns include: